Easy Easter Cake, homemade yellow cake, almond butter cream (speckled!), peep layers and candy eggs on top! So cute and so easy!

 For the cake

-Whisk buttermilk, melted butter, oil, vanilla and egg yolks until well combined, set aside.
-(1 cup buttermilk, melted 10 tbs butter, 3 tbs vegetable oil, 2 tsp vanilla, 6 large egg yolks)
+- Whisk buttermilk, melted butter, oil, vanilla and egg yolks until well combined, set aside.
+(1 cup buttermilk, melted 10 tbs butter, 3 tbs vegetable oil, 2 teaspoon vanilla, 6 large egg yolks)

 - Slowly add remaining ¼ cup of sugar to the egg whites and whisk until stiff peaks form (3-5 minutes).
 Move egg whites to a different bowl.